Erics-Barbers/erics-barbers-docs/Authentication Flows.md

 The app now has two authentication boundaries:

-- the backend API owns real authentication and sessions
+- the backend API owns real authentication and refresh sessions
-- the Next.js app owns a frontend-domain `accessToken` cookie for protected UI routes
+- the Next.js app owns frontend-domain auth cookies for protected UI routes

 This makes token handling more secure, but also more complex because cookies must be forwarded, cleared, and refreshed deliberately.